mattst/sublime-single-trailing-new-line/README.md

 - It can be set to run automatically every time a file is saved.
 This is disabled by default but by changing the settings it can be enabled either for all files or for only files of specific syntaxes.

-- Command palette entries are provided to change the package's settings; adding/removing syntaxes that will trigger the plugin when files are saved, and to allow or prevent the plugin from working with all syntaxes.
+- Command palette entries are provided to change the package's settings; adding/removing the syntaxes that will trigger the plugin, and to allow or prevent the plugin from running with all syntaxes.

 - It can also be run by using its command palette entry or by assigning it to a key binding.
 In both these cases the settings file is ignored and it will work with all files.